 What am I allowed to eat?

-In order to stay below 50 g of carbohydrates, your diet should consist primarily of meat, fish, eggs, cream yogurt, cheese, sausage, avocados, nuts, fat, and oil.
+To stay below 50 g of carbohydrates, your diet should consist primarily of meat, fish, eggs, cream yogurt, cheese, sausage, avocados, nuts, fat, and oil.

 Grain or cereal products, (sweet) potatoes, rice, pasta, legumes, fruit, and all sugary foods and drinks are taboo.